Shopify/draggable/src/Draggable/README.md

 By default draggable includes the `MouseSensor` & `TouchSensor`.
 Default: `[]`

 **`appendTo {String|HTMLElement|Function}`**
 Draggable allows you to specify where the mirror should be appended to.
-For clarification, this is not where the destination will be placed, only the temporary mirror object (the object under your cursor as you drag).
+For clarification, this is not where the source will be placed, only the temporary mirror element, which is the element that follows your cursor as you drag.
 You can specify a css selector, a HTMLElement or a function that returns a HTMLElement

 **`classes {Object}`**
 Draggable adds classes to elements to indicate state.
 These classes can be used to add styling